My Life as a Teenage Robot: Critical reception

 Sean Aitchison from CBR wrote positively of the show stating, "Aside from the look of the show, My Life as a Teenage Robot had a fun premise that made for some great action comedy storytelling, and it definitely holds up [in modern day].
 Though the show's depiction of teendom is somewhat outdated, the cliches actually end up working in favor of the humor.
 Though there's not a lot of story progression throughout the series, My Life as a Teenage Robot is still a whole lot of fun."
 Joly Herman of Common Sense Media wrote more negatively of the show, saying that, "Though it looks cool and has an upbeat energy, the show can be a bit of a drag.
 Some kids may enjoy it for the mindless entertainment it intends to be, but know that there are much better uses of a free half-hour."

 Awards and nominations

 Other media

-Jenny was featured as a playable character in the PlayStation 2/Wii and Nintendo DS versions of Nicktoons: Attack of the Toybots with Janice Kawaye reprising her role as the character Jenny also appears as a playable character in the mobile game Nickelodeon Super Brawl Universe; the fighting game Nickelodeon All-Star Brawl as the game's first paid DLC character; and the kart racing game Nickelodeon Kart Racers 3: Slime Speedway, with Kawaye reprising her role in the latter two games.
+Jenny was featured as a playable character in the PlayStation 2, Wii, and Nintendo DS versions of Nicktoons: Attack of the Toybots with Janice Kawaye reprising her role as the character.
+Jenny also appears as a playable character in the mobile game Nickelodeon Super Brawl Universe, the fighting game Nickelodeon All-Star Brawl and its sequel, and the kart racing game Nickelodeon Kart Racers 3: Slime Speedway alongside Mrs. Wakeman, Brad, and Vexus as Chief power ups, with Kawaye reprising her role in the latter three games.
+One of Jenny's pre-fight lines in Nickelodeon All-Star Brawl ("You wouldn't like my brain!
+It's all circuity and metallic!") was removed from the game due to its association with an animated porn parody of My Life as a Teenage Robot created by Newgrounds animator Zone.
 Jenny also appears as a character skin for Smite, and was available during a July 2022 event.

+On August 1, 2023, in commemoration of the series' 20th anniversary, creator Rob Renzetti began publishing a web story based on the series in his personal newsletter.
+Titled "Alternaversity", the story was written by Renzetti, with illustrations initially by My Life as a Teenage Robot art director Alex Kirwan, and later by storyboard artist Heather Martinez.
+The final chapter released on May 6, 2025.